 Lowcosttravelgroup administrator Smith & Williamson says those affected include 27,000 people who were already abroad when the news was announced last Friday, and a further 110,000 who had booked but not yet travelled.

-Update 26 July 2016: We're now starting to hear reclaim success stories from those who've used the tips below see reclaim success stories for full details.
+Update 29 September 2016: Since we published this guide we've had dozens of reclaim success stories using the tips below – see Reclaim success stories for full details.

 Before we get into specifics, watch MoneySavingExpert.com founder Martin Lewis's short summary of the situation and what you can do.